koopthekoopa/wii-ipl/CONTRIBUTING.md

  - You are now ready to open a program! (for now, its just `ipl_v4_3_usa.dol`)
    - If you have write access and want to make changes to the program, right click on the program that you want to open, and click "Check out".
      - Do not check the "Request exclusive checkout" option!
+     - Changes will be made to the repository, so make sure that you are checking out to the latest version!
    - If you would want to upload of your changes, right click on the program that is currently opened, and click "Check In".